silam/TopTenOWASPTutorial/README.md

  options.SlidingExpiration = true;
 });
 ```

 ## 8-Software and Data Integrity Failures

+Software and data integrity failures relate to code and infrastructure that does not protect against integrity violations.
+This can occur when you use software from untrusted sources and repositories or even software that has been tampered with at the source, in transit, or even the endpoint cache.
+Attackers can exploit this to potentially introduce unauthorized access, malicious code, or system compromise as part of the following attacks:

+* Cache Poisoning
+* Code injection
+* Command execution
+* Denial of Service

 DO: Digitally sign assemblies and executable files

 DO: Use Nuget package signing